taijiweb/domcom/doc/api-reference.md

   Nothing component instantiate function is not provided attrs:Attrs parameter.

-  When item in toComponent(item) is null or undefined, Nothing component will be created.
+  When item in toBlock(item) is null or undefined, Nothing component will be created.

 ***********************************************************